19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Wall of Fire.md

 Alternatively you can make a 15 foot [Aura](../../Areas%20of%20Effect/Aura.md), but only the edge of the sphere is affected area.

 Any physical object or creature that touches the wall takes 4d8 [Fire](../../../../Game%20Procedures/Combat/Damage%20Types/Fire.md) damage.
 This damage applies at most once per [Round](../../../../Game%20Procedures/Core%20Procedures/Round.md).
-It applies when the spell is cast, and at the end of subsequent [Rounds](../../../../Game%20Procedures/Core%20Procedures/Round.md).

 ---
 *Upcast: Deal an additional 1d8 damage per spell level.*